patheros/PathSetManuals/modules/Orchestrator.md

 [Download Example 1](../examples/Orchestrator/Orchestrator_Example1.vcvs?raw=true)

-In this example the left side of Orchestrator is driving a Palette voice and Quantum Compass as a squencer & quantizer.
+In this example the left side of Orchestrator is driving a Palette voice and Quantum Compass as a sequencer & quantizer.
 The right side is driving two pico drums and modulating a Delay on one of them.

 Orchestrator is set for a 240 second (4 minute) song.
 The overall sequence will repeat every 4 minutes and during those 4 minutes you'll hear different.